b-lukaszuk/julia_luzne_zadanka/book2/ch01/README.md

 ## My notes

+List of available coins

-penny - 1/100th of a dollar, a cent nickel - five centes dime - ten cents quarter - 25 cents loonie - 1 dollar coin in Canada (hint from the book) toonie - 2 dollar coin in Canada (hint from the book)
++ penny - 1/100th of a dollar, a cent
++ nickel - five centes
++ dime - ten cents
++ quarter - 25 cents
++ loonie - 1 dollar coin in Canada (hint from the book)
++ toonie - 2 dollar coin in Canada (hint from the book)

 I think I will write the solution using [Pluto.jl](https://github.com/fonsp/Pluto.jl).
 Since Pluto.jl is interactive (and reactive) I think there is no point of handling user input as in terminal (See: my solution to task2 from this chapter).